On the number of terms in the COS method for European option pricing: Introduction

-\cite{fang2009novel} also analyzed the order of convergence of the COS method focusing on the second term on the right-hand-side of Inequality (\ref{eq:error_bound}).
-They concluded that with a properly chosen truncation range, the overall error converges exponentially for smooth density functions and compares favorably to the Carr-Madan formula, see \cite{carr1999option}.
+\citet{fang2009novel} also analyzed the order of convergence of the COS method, focusing on the second term on the right-hand side of Inequality (\ref{eq:error_bound}).
+They concluded that with a properly chosen truncation range, the overall error converges exponentially for smooth density functions and compares favorably to the Carr-Madan formula, see \citet{carr1999option}.

-In this article, we also consider the errors introduced by the truncation range, i.e., errors due to i), ii), and iii) and establish upper bounds for the order of convergence of the COS method.
-We confirm, both theoretically and empirically, that the COS method indeed converges exponentially for smooth density functions if in addition, the tails of the density decay at least exponentially.
+Another contribution of this article is to also consider the errors introduced by the truncation range, i.e., the errors due to i), ii) and iii), and to establish upper bounds for the order of convergence of the COS method.
+We confirm, both theoretically and empirically, that the COS method indeed converges exponentially for smooth density functions if, in addition, the tails of the density decay at least exponentially.

-However, for fat-tailed and smooth densities such as the Cauchy density or the density of the log-returns in the FMLS model, the truncation error due to i) and iii) becomes much more relevant compared to densities with semi-heavy tails.
-We show theoretically that the COS method converges at least as fast as $O(N^{-\alpha})$ for $N\to\infty$, where $\alpha>0$ is the Pareto tail index, e.g. for the Cauchy density, $\alpha=1$ and for the FMLS model $\alpha\in(1,2)$.
-Empirical experiments indicate that the COS method converges as fast as $O(N^{-\alpha})$, i.e. the theoretical bound is sharp.
+However, for fat-tailed and smooth densities, such as the density of the log-returns in the Finite Moment Log Stable (FMLS) model (see \citet{carr2003finite}), the truncation error due to i) and iii) becomes much more relevant compared to densities with semi-heavy tails.
+We show theoretically that the COS method converges at least as fast as $O(N^{-\alpha})$ for $N\to\infty$, where $\alpha>0$ is the Pareto tail index, e.g., for the FMLS model $\alpha\in(1,2)$.
+Empirical experiments indicate that the COS method converges for such densities as fast as $O(N^{-\alpha})$, i.e., the theoretical bound is sharp and the COS method does not converge exponentially but the order of convergence is $\alpha$.

+\emph{Greeks}, also known as \emph{option} \emph{sensitivities}, play an important role in risk management.
+The Greek letters Delta or Gamma respectively represent the first and second derivatives of the price of the option with respect to the current price of the underlying asset.
+There are formulas in the literature on how to approximate the Delta and Gamma of the option using the COS method, see \citep{fang2009novel,ruijter2015application,leitao2018data}.
+Another contribution of this article is to provide explicit formulas for the truncation range and the number of terms for the Greeks Delta and Gamma.